TheSongOfEnderion/josee/Chapters/Chapter 4 - Problem with a Teritory (2).md

 "My lady!", Schulga shouted and went down the horse.

 "W-What happened her- By the Divines!?", Schulga stared in shock, seeing his noble lady's clothes in tatters once more.
-Schulga almost felt his heart pop out of his chest.
+He almost felt his heart pop out of his chest.

 "M-My lady?!
 Are you alright?!
 My lady?!"